stanfordnlp/CoreNLP/_pages/other-languages.md

 #### Packages using the Stanford CoreNLP server

+We are actively developing a Python package called StanfordNLP.
+This package includes an API for starting and making requests to a
+Stanford CoreNLP server.

+* [StanfordNLP](https://stanfordnlp.github.io/stanfordnlp/) Official Stanford NLP Python package, covering 70+ languages

 These packages use the Stanford CoreNLP server that we've developed over the last couple of years.
 You should probably use one of them.

 * [stanfordcorenlp](https://github.com/Lynten/stanford-corenlp) by Lynten Guo.
 A Python wrapper to Stanford CoreNLP server, version 3.9.1.
 [PyPI page](https://pypi.python.org/pypi/stanfordcorenlp/): `pip install stanfordcorenlp`